Serbs: Religion

 Serbs are predominantly Orthodox Christians.
 The autocephaly of the Serbian Orthodox Church, was established in 1219, as an Archbishopric, and raised to the Patriarchate in 1346.
 It is led by the Serbian Patriarch, and consists of three archbishoprics, six metropolitanates and thirty-one eparchies, having around 10 million adherents.
 Followers of the church form the largest religious group in Serbia and Montenegro, and the second-largest in Bosnia and Herzegovina and Croatia.
 The church has an archbishopric in North Macedonia and dioceses in Western Europe, North America, South America and Australia.

 The identity of ethnic Serbs was historically largely based on Orthodox Christianity and on the Serbian Church in particular.
-The conversion of the South Slavs from paganism to Christianity took place before the Great Schism.
-During the time of the Great Schism, Serbian rulers including Mihailo Vojislavljević and Stefan Nemanja were Catholics, with the former being a vassal of the Papal States.
-In 1217, the Serbian ruler Stefan Nemanja II was crowned by Pope Honorius III of the Catholic Church.
+The conversion of the South Slavs from paganism to Christianity took place before the Great Schism of 1054.
+During the time of the Great Schism, Serbian rulers including Mihailo Vojislavljević and Stefan Nemanja were Roman Catholics, with the former being a vassal of the Papal States.
+In 1217, the Serbian ruler Stefan Nemanja II was crowned by Pope Honorius III of the Roman Catholic Church.
 However in 1219, Nemanja II was crowned once again by the newly independent Serbian Orthodox Church.
 This shift solidified the Christian Orthodox religion in Serbia.

 With the arrival of the Ottoman Empire, some Serbs converted to Islam.
 This was particularly, but not wholly, the case in Bosnia.
-Since the second half of the 19th century, a small number of Serbs converted to Protestantism, while historically some Serbs were Catholics (especially in Bay of Kotor and Dalmatia; e.g. Serb-Catholic movement in Dubrovnik).
-In a personal correspondence with author and critic dr. Milan Šević in 1932, Marko Murat complained that Orthodox Serbs are not acknowledging the Catholic Serb community on the basis of their faith.
+Since the second half of the 19th century, a small number of Serbs converted to Protestantism, while historically some Serbs were Roman Catholics (especially in Bay of Kotor and Dalmatia; e.g. Serb-Catholic movement in Dubrovnik).
+In a personal correspondence with author and critic dr. Milan Šević in 1932, Marko Murat complained that Orthodox Serbs are not acknowledging the Roman Catholic Serb community on the basis of their faith.
 The remainder of Serbs remain predominantly Serbian Orthodox Christians.